ofiwg/libfabric/man/fi_cxi.7.md

 ## Translation

 The CXI provider supports multiple translation modes including: Pinned, On-Demand Paged (ODP), and ATS modes.
 Pinned and ODP modes are supported using a NIC translation unit.
 ATS mode is supported through integration between the NIC and the PCIe root complex on supported host CPUs.
 Translation mode is controlled using environment variables.
-Currently, the provider defaults to using the pinned translation mode.

 In pinned mode, all buffers used for data transfers are backed by pinned physical memory.
 Using Pinned mode avoids any overhead due to network page faults but requires all buffers to be backed by physical memory.

 In ODP mode, buffers used for data transfers are not required to be backed by physical memory.
 An un-populated buffer that is referenced by the NIC will incur